pdulvp/extract-data/README.md

 ![Add item](images/rule-1.png)

+Just click on one of the format appearing and it will be copied to the clipboard.

 :thumbsup: If you visit again the site, it will be directly available here again.

 You can add additional element: